 - List of passwords for digital assets.
 Consider using an encryption method to provide usernames, passwords and PINs for those who would require access.

-- Personal and family information, including the names and marital status of your children, their address and contact information, date of birth, Social Security numbers and citizenship status.
+- Personal and family information, including the names and marital status of your children, their address and contact information, date of birth, Social Security numbers, and citizenship status.

 - Contact information for any of your assets' named agents.
 This includes powers of attorney, executors, trustees, guardians, custodians, attorneys, tax advisors, financial advisors, bankers and funeral directors.

 - Copies — or the location of — your most recent important documents.
-These include your financial plan, estate-planning documents, wills, trusts, policies, deeds, etc.
+These include your financial plan, estate planning documents, wills, trusts, policies, deeds, etc.

 Miscellaneous information